Toastberries/MarkerSpawners/README.md

 # MarkerSpawners

 ## About
-A simple mythicmobs addon plugin that gives server owners the ability to create vanilla spawners that spawn mythicmobs.
+A simple mythicmobs add-on plugin that gives server owners the ability to create vanilla spawners that spawn mythicmobs.
 These spawners can be used in generated structures also.

 ## Features
 + Spawn mythicmobs by ID